omerxx/tmux-sessionx/README.md

 # Tmux SessionX

-A fuzzy Tmux session manager with preview capabilities, deleting, renaming and more!
+A fuzzy Tmux session manager with preview capabilities, deleting, renaming and more !

 ![image](./img/sessionxv2.png)